 Like most capital cities in some other countries, Ottawa might be less popular than more well-known places in Canada like Toronto or Vancouver.
-But today, we’re going to see how far you get around the capital city with your $10!
+However, apart from some fun facts about Ottawa that make it an interesting place to visit, there are also so many things you can do in Ottawa.
+And today, we’re going to see how far you get around the capital city with your $10!

 Thanks to John of Your Destination is Everywhere, we will find out why Ottawa is worth visiting and how you can explore the city on a budget.